cair/GraphTsetlinMachine/README.md

 <p align="center">
   <img width="40%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/VanillaMNIST.png">
 </p>
 Here, the white pixels in the image represents the image.
-That is, each white pixel in the grid of _28x28_ pixels gets its own symbol: W<sub>x,y</sub>.
+That is, each white pixel in the grid of <i>28x28</i> pixels gets its own symbol: W<sub>x,y</sub>.
 You define the image by adding its white pixels as properties.
+Note that with only a single graph node, you obtain a standard Coalesced Vanilla Tsetlin Machine.

 ### Convolutional MNIST